leomarko/DaLi-project/README.txt

 Samsacheck features a part-of-speech tagger built on machine learning using a Perceptron algorithm.
 The tagger is customized for the task of compound detection and built to work with the Stockholm-Umeå Corpus (SUC).
-The accuracy of tagging is around 95.5%.
+The accuracy of tagging is around 95.8%.
 A pre-trained model (apmodel_suc3iter.p) is freely available to use.
-Using the postagger.py is not recommended unless you have access to SUC, and it should be noted that it preprocesses the tags so they are no longer pure part-of-speech tags.
+Using postagger.py is not recommended unless you have access to SUC, and it should be noted that it preprocesses the tags so they are no longer pure part-of-speech tags.